 Instructions

 - Add dry ingredients a little at a time to the wet mixture.
 Mix until well blended.
-Let stand for 15 minutes.

-- Heat oven to 375 degrees.
-Fold in blueberries to distribute evenly throughout the batter.
-Using an ice cream scoop, scoop batter into greased jumbo muffin tins.
-You can use paper liners if you want.
+- Fold in blueberries to distribute evenly throughout the batter.
+Using an ice cream scoop, scoop batter into paper lined muffin tins.

 Chandice Probst says